adamelliotfields/github-sandbox/README.md

 - Enable the [Codecov](https://github.com/marketplace/codecov) app from the GitHub marketplace.
 You will also need to generate a Codecov [Upload Token](https://docs.codecov.io/docs/frequently-asked-questions#section-where-is-the-repository-upload-token-found) and store it in a secret named `CODECOV_TOKEN` in your repository.
+- Create a free [Code Climate](https://codeclimate.com/quality/pricing) account and add your repository.
+In your Code Climate repository settings, copy your Test Reporter ID and store it in a secret named `CC_TEST_REPORTER_ID` in your GitHub repository.
 - Enable the [Dependabot Preview](https://github.com/marketplace/dependabot-preview) app from GitHub Marketplace.